straightlab/compgenomics_minicourse/2022_edition/01_sherlockConnection.md

 screen -S genomics
 ```

 This creates a new session called genomics.
-Let's demonstrate what it does by putting a mark in our terminal, leaving and coming back
+Let's demonstrate what it does by putting a mark in our terminal, leaving and then coming back

 ```bash
 # leave a mark